 About Molly

 Molly is a licensed psychologist with a Ph.D. in clinical psychology.
-She has 25 years of experience as a therapist and has been in private practice in Vermont for 18 years.
+She has 27 years of experience as a therapist and has been in private practice in Vermont for 20 years.
 She provides therapy for both individual adults and couples, with advanced training and expertise in maternal mental health and marriage & relationships.
-Her 2019 book, To Have and To Hold: Motherhood, Marriage, and the Modern Dilemma merged these two areas of expertise by exploring the emotional landscape of early motherhood and the inextricable link during this phase of life between women’s wellbeing and the wellbeing of their marriage or intimate partnership.er here.
+Her 2019 book, To Have and To Hold: Motherhood, Marriage, and the Modern Dilemma merged these two areas of expertise by exploring the emotional landscape of early motherhood and the inextricable link during this phase of life between women’s wellbeing and the wellbeing of their marriage or intimate partnership.

 Education & Training